+The financial burden of cancer impacts those from all socio-economic backgrounds.
 The loss of income and additional medical expenses can make it impossible for families to stay on top of their everyday bills.
-New Day is helping all types of families manage the effects of Cancer-Related Financial Toxicity.
+New Day is helping all types of families manage this impact.

 Meet a Metro Detroit-area family of five.
 Dad has Bachelor’s degree, works full-time; Mom has Master’s degree and worked full-time until she was diagnosed with metastatic breast cancer.
 They are homeowners and have three children ages 9, 8 and 5.
 Mom was diagnosed with breast cancer in 2015, and had a reoccurrence in 2019 when she was diagnosed with stage IV breast cancer and secondary bone cancer.

 Mom’s cancer diagnosis resulted in over $19,000 in medical expenses for the year…and that wasn’t even the worst of it.
 The family also lost $43,000 in household income due to Dad’s lost income and Mom moving from full-time to part-time employment.
 These losses slashed the household budget 50% — from $124,000 a year to $62,000 a year.

 New Day was proud to help this family navigate the unexpected financial challenges a cancer diagnosis can bring.
 Click the link below to learn more about this story.